 Three Wintershall colleagues tell us about SPEAD

 Hugo Dijkgraaf, born 1975, started working as a graduate engineer in Libya.
-After that he performed as the manager on a platform and is today back in Norway where he works as Project Director for the Maria Field.
+After that he held several technical and managerial positions at different Wintershall locations.
+Today he is Managing Director of Wintershall Norge.